Based in mid-Europe, Radio Luxembourg beamed English speaking transmissions from

 be almost un-intelligible or more often as clear as a bell.
 The great majority of transmissions were sponsored record programmes.

-needle time cut by 50%.
-This caused a massive gap in the scheduling and compelled the management to seek alternative programme
+Luxembourg had their needle time cut by 50%.
+This caused a massive gap in the scheduling and compelled the management to seek

 - The Squadronaires